 The research, development, testing, manufacturing, labeling, packaging, marketing, distribution, promotion and advertising of biologic and pharmaceutical products such as our product candidates are subject to extensive regulation by governmental regulatory authorities in the United States and other countries.
 The drug development and approval process is generally lengthy, expensive and subject to unanticipated delays.
 Data obtained from preclinical and clinical testing are subject to varying interpretations that could delay, limit or prevent regulatory approval.
-In addition, delays or rejections may be encountered based upon changes in regulatory policy for product approval during the period of development and regulatory authorities that the product candidate is safe and effective in the case of a small-molecule pharmaceutical product, or is safe, pure and potent in the case of a biologic, which typically takes several years or more depending upon the type, complexity and novelty of the product and requires the expenditure of substantial resources.
+In addition, delays or rejections may be encountered based upon changes in regulatory policy for product approval during the period of development and regulatory review of each submitted application for approval.
+To obtain approval for a product candidate, we must demonstrate to the satisfaction of the regulatory authorities that the product candidate is safe and effective in the case of a small-molecule pharmaceutical product, or is safe, pure and potent in the case of a biologic, which typically takes several years or more depending upon the type, complexity and novelty of the product and requires the expenditure of substantial resources.
 There can be no assurance that we will not encounter problems in clinical trials that would cause us or the regulatory authorities to delay or suspend clinical trials.
 Any such delay or suspension could have a material adverse effect on our business, financial condition and results of operations.

 There can be no assurance that clinical trials for any of our product candidates currently under development will be completed successfully or within any specified time period, if at all.
 Further, there can also be no assurance that such testing will show any product to be safe, pure, potent or effective.
 We cannot predict when, if ever, we might submit for regulatory review our product candidates currently under development.
 In addition, regardless of how much time and resources we devote to development of a product candidate, there can be no assurance that regulatory approval will be obtained for that product candidate.
-To date, the FDA has approved only one active cellular cancer immunotherapy product, even though several have been, and currently are, in clinical development.